okraus/DeepLoc/README.md

     python DeepLoc_train.py --logdir path/to/log-directory

-    - the argument passed to -logdir indicates where to save the resulting models and model predictions (default is "./logs")
+    - the argument passed to --logdir indicates where to save the resulting models and model predictions (default is './logs')
-    - download the datasets as described above and store them in ./datasets
+    - download the datasets as described above and store them in './datasets'
     - by default, models are saved every 500 iterations, and a test batch is evaluated every 50 iterations

 To evaluate the performance of different DeepLoc checkpoints run:

     python DeepLoc_eval.py --logdir path/to/log-directory

-    - the argument to -logdir should be the same path used for training
+    - the argument to --logdir should be the same path used for training
-    - adds a python cPickle file called "test_acc_deploy_results.pkl" in the path/to/log-directory including training and test performance (accuracy and test values) for the full datasets
+    - adds a python cPickle file called 'test_acc_deploy_results.pkl' including training and test performance (accuracy and test values) for the full datasets
     - default output stored in './logs'

 VISUALIZING DeepLoc GRAPH AND TRAINING PERFORMANCE